awesome lessons this week. The English Elders ran into a Hispanic family

 closer to God.
 We taught them about the restoration and are going back

 tomorrow to teach them again.
-Ware pretty excited!
+We are pretty excited!
 We were also able

 to have a good lesson with the guys in the apartment complex about the